-Brickbridge House is a six bedded house where we support adults with learning disabilities, autism and epilepsy.
+Brickbridge House (formerly part of Craegmoor) is a six bedded house where we support adults with learning disabilities, autism and epilepsy.

 To ensure that the people we support have their needs met to the highest of standards, we work closely with family members and a range of skilled professionals including: